Jonathan-Carpenter/Chess/README.md

 - When a king is in check, his square is highlighted yellow.
 Similarly, it is highlighted red for checkmate.
 - Moves can be **undone** and **redone** using the 'z' and 'y' keys, respectively.
 - Special moves implemented so far (both can be undone and redone):
-    - castling, including not being able to castle out of check (select the king, not the rook, to perform this move),
+    - **castling**, including not being able to castle out of check (select the king, not the rook, to perform this move),
-    - promotion for pawns which reach the other side of the board (choose new piece by responding in the console).
+    - **promotion** for pawns which reach the other side of the board (choose new piece by responding in the console).

 TODO:
 - Extend UI so that valid moves are highlighted when a piece is selected -- DONE